andrzej-az/netview/README.md

 *(macOS support is possible with Wails but the current GitHub workflow is configured for Linux and Windows builds.)*

+## Downloads / Releases

+You can find pre-built versions of NetView for supported operating systems on the [GitHub Releases page](https://github.com/andrzej-az/netview/releases).

 ## Usage Scenarios

 *   **Network Auditing:** Quickly get an overview of active devices on your home or small office network.